geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

    * Shruti Kuber, [HERE Technologies](https://www.here.com/), (Topic will be announced shortly)

-  * Please volunteer if you would like to speak.

 Afterwards the talks there will be a discussion and networking session and we are looking forward to get everyone connected with each other!